Satirist Takes Berlin Holocaust Memorial Selfie-Takers To Task

 Berlin's Holocaust memorial, an unrelenting grid of 2,711 concrete slabs located near the Brandenburg Gate, is "a place for reflection," Shapira says, "not just another backdrop for goofy selfies."

-Shapira had been thinking about the Yolocaust project for about a year before he launched it last week — the day after Bjoern Hoecke, a member of the right-wing, populist Alternative for Germany (AfD) party, called the memorial a "monument of shame" and called on Germans to stop atoning for the Nazi past.
+Shapira had been thinking about the Yolocaust project for about a year before he launched it last week — the day after Bjoern Hoecke, a member of the right-wing, populist Alternative for Germany, or AfD party, called the memorial a "monument of shame" and called on Germans to stop atoning for the Nazi past.

 Hoecke's remarks sparked widespread outrage in a country where facing up to Nazi crimes is ingrained in the culture and education system.
 Even Frauke Petry, the AfD's leader, has distanced herself from Hoecke, describing him as a "burden for the party."
 But she did not overtly criticize his remarks, and on Monday, the AfD leadership decided against throwing Hoecke out.